 — Sasha Roberts

-ON JUNE 1, 1996 at the National Stand for Children in Washington, D.C., the words of a song by Sweet Honey in the Rock flashed through my head:
+On June 1, 1996, the largest demonstration for children in U.S. history took place in Washington, D.C.
+More than 300,000 people gathered at the Lincoln Memorial for the first ever Stand for Children Day.
+The words of a song by Sweet Honey in the Rock flashed through my head:

 Step by step the longest march can be won, can be won.